 - tests on your child’s sweat to see if they have cystic fibrosis

-- tests to find out if your child has gastro-oesophageal reflux (for example, a tube inserted from their nose into their stomach for 24 hours to measure acid levels)
+- tests to find out if acid from your child’s stomach is going up into their lungs (this might involve inserting a tube through their nose into their oesophagus (gullet) for 24 hours to measure acid levels)

 - a nose exam to look for primary ciliary dyskinesia (PCD) (this involves swabbing the inside of your child’s nose to check if the hair-like cilia for clearing mucus are working properly).

 If your child has symptoms of bronchiectasis, it’s important this is investigated properly.
 The condition is often diagnosed later than it should be because the signs are missed.